-Q: My job is affected by domestic violence – could I qualify for UI benefits if I have to quit or if I am fired because of the violence?
+Q: My job is affected by domestic violence – could I qualify for Unemployment Insurance benefits if I have to quit or if I am fired because of the violence?

-You could qualify for unemployment benefits if you lost your job or if you had to quit voluntarily or leave your job because of domestic violence.
-This applies if you thought that staying in your job would threaten your safety or that of a member of your immediate family.
+You could qualify for unemployment benefits if you lost your job or if you had to quit or leave your job because of domestic violence.
+For example, you may have quit because you thought that staying in your job would threaten your safety or that of a member of your immediate family.

 Members of your immediate family include:

 The Department of Labor recognizes that domestic violence occurs in many relationships, such as: